Sexual Harassment under Title IX

-- There is a presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the formal resolution process.
+- There is the presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the formal resolution process.

-- After a Formal Complaint is filed, the Respondent will be provided notice of the allegations of Sexual Harassment potentially constituting a violation of this policy, along with adequate time to prepare for any initial interview.
+- After a Formal Complaint is filed, the Respondent will be provided notice of the allegations of Sexual Harassment potentially constituting a violation of this policy, along with a minimum of three (3) days to prepare for any initial interview.

 - A formal investigation into the allegations will include interview(s) with the Complainant, interview(s) with the Respondent, and interviews with any witnesses believed to possess relevant evidence regarding the allegations.

-- Both parties will have an opportunity to examine any relevant evidence collected throughout the investigation and will have a period of ten (10) business days to submit a written response.
+- Both parties will have an opportunity to examine a draft version of the investigatory report and any relevant evidence collected throughout the investigation and will have a period of ten (10) business days to submit a written response.

 - The investigator(s) will compile a final investigatory report, which will be provided to both parties and their advisors of choice no less than ten business (10) days prior to any hearings on the matter.